sap-tutorials/Tutorials/tutorials/cp-cap-java-service-reuse/cp-cap-java-service-reuse.md

 [ACCORDION-BEGIN [Step 2: ](Install reusable service as npm dependency)]

 As the `product-service` should be reused for the bookstore, you need to add a dependency between those two projects.
 Reusable models can be published as NPM modules and imported through dependencies in the `package.json` of a project.

+> Make sure that you have followed all the sub-steps in step 9 in the previous tutorial [Set up for reuse](https://developers.sap.com/tutorials/cp-cap-java-reusable-service.html#585efa23-03de-4736-98d3-a4e22bf92511) before continuing.

 First, we need to simulate a release of the `product-service` module, and consume this release in the bookstore application.